foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab4.rst

 **Then** configure the interrupt service function and priority for our interrupts.
 This work is done by the functions ``int_handler_install`` and ``int_pri_set``.

 **Finally**, after the interrupt configuration is complete, enable the **Timer0** and interrupts that are previously turned off.
 This work is done by the functions ``int_enable`` and ``timer_start``.
-The implementation of the ``timer_start`` function is the same as the reading and writing of the auxiliary registers in our lab_3.
+The implementation of the ``timer_start`` function is the same as the reading and writing of the auxiliary registers in our lab_timer.
 Interested students can view them in the file arc_timer.c.
 One point to note in this step is the configuration of ``timer_limit`` (the last parameter of ``timer_start``).
 Configure the interrupt time to 1ms , do a simple calculation (the formula is the expression after COUNT).

 In this example, the loop body only serves as an effect display.
 Our own delay function in the loop body to print the time per second is called.